thenriq/Iris_dataset_Fisher/README.md

 <br/>

-In this project, Histogram was used to analyse each feature individually in order to get an overall view and exported it to a png file using the commands:
+In this project, Histogram was used to analyse each feature individually in order to get an overall view and exported it to a png file using the commands: *(lines 31 - 56)*

 `dataset.hist(column='Sepal-Length',rwidth=0.9)
 plt.title('Sepal Length')